caffeinated-ai/detective-snapshot/README.md

 ### Exception Handling

 If an exception occurs within a function decorated with `@snapshot`, Detective Snapshot will capture the exception details.
 The output will include an `error` field containing the exception type and message.
-Nested function calls that *also* raise exceptions will have their exceptions captured within the `CALLS` section of the parent function.
+Downstream function calls that *also* raise exceptions will have their exceptions captured within the `CALLS` section of the parent function.

 ```python
 @snapshot()